What does Curtis School mean to our former students?

 As former students, you played an important role in the history of our school; as alumni, you continue to be treasured members of our Curtis community.
 We invite you to stay connected to Curtis, and we offer you a variety of ways to do so.

 "This is a place to reconnect.
-Search for an old friend in our Alumni directory, learn about upcoming events, and let us know what you have been doing so we can share your news with the Curtis alumni community."
+Learn about upcoming events and let us know what you have been doing so we can share your news with the Curtis alumni community."

-The Alumni Council Community Service Grant is a competitive grant that is awarded annually to support the summer community service project of a young Curtis alumnus or alumna.
+The Curtis Alumni Community Service Grant is a competitive grant that is awarded annually to support the summer community service project of a young Curtis alumnus or alumna.

-Curtis alumni in Grades 9–12 may apply, and applications must be received via email to email@example.com, or postal mail to Curtis School, 15871 Mulholland Drive, Los Angeles, 90049, in care of Chuck Sawyer, Director of Alumni Relations, by April 15, 2019.
+Curtis alumni in Grades 9–12 may apply, and applications must be received via email to email@example.com, or postal mail to Curtis School, 15871 Mulholland Drive, Los Angeles, 90049, in care of Alexis Shuster, Manager of Alumni Relations, between November 18 and February 18, 2020.